Sh1v4nk/DiscordChatBot/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)
 ![GitHub repo size](https://img.shields.io/github/repo-size/Sh1v4nk/DiscordChatBot)

-Welcome to the repository for my DiscordChatBot project, powered by the OpenAI API.
-This project utilizes Python to create a chatbot that can engage in conversations on Discord servers using the OpenAI API.
-The chatbot leverages the capabilities of GPT-3.5 to generate human-like responses, making interactions with users more dynamic and engaging.
+Welcome to the repository for the **DiscordChatBot** project, a chatbot built using Python and powered by OpenAI's API to facilitate natural conversations on Discord.
+The bot leverages GPT-3.5 to create contextually fitting and human-like responses, making interactions with users more engaging and dynamic.

 </div>